AliGhorashiCMT/Coherent-Perfect-Absorption/spheres/README.md

 **graphene coating.ipynb**: Reproduces figures from the paper: https://journals.aps.org/prb/pdf/10.1103/PhysRevB.91.125414

 **radiative_losses.ipynb**: Evaluation of the transverse-magnetic plasmon dispersion from the fully retarded expression of the TM scattering coefficients.
 The fully retarded and quasistatic calculations give essentially the same results.

+**dielectric sphere modes.ipynb**: Reproduces figure 11.13 in Novotny and Hecht (see pages 353-355).